timss/vimconf/README.md

 Easy to install, explained .vimrc and usable for a wide array of tasks.
 All required files to get it up and running is included.
 Fonts aswell.

-The install process heavily relies upon the genious plugin manager Vundle, thus it is included.
+The install process heavily relies upon the genius plugin manager Vundle, thus it is included.
 It doesn't matter if it's outdated, it'll update itself.

 ### Installation